00107/HA_Zero_PV_Grid_Feed_in/Readme.md

 Entity to set the non persistant absolut limit in W. It should be the non persistant limit to avoid too many writes towards the flash memory.

 ### InverterOnlineStatus:
-Entity indicating if the inverter is available ('On' -> available)
+Entity indicating if the inverter is available ('Normal' -> available)

 Kudos for the simple algorithm and idea go to: